 Yes, but it will be a bigger Project.
 Payment flows, product data, inventory, orders—all of it needs careful rebuilding.
 Get a proper scoping session before anyone quotes you a number for this.

-London and New York agencies tend to sit at the top of the ranges above.
-Regional studios in both markets come in lower.
+Agencies in major markets (e.g. London, New York, Sydney, Dubai) often sit at the top of the ranges above.
+Regional and specialist studios can come in lower.
 What matters more than location is what's actually in scope—two quotes at the same price can represent very different amounts of work.

 Related resources